The Ultimate Direct Response Facebook Advertising Guide

 An alternative approach would be to use custom UTM parameter definitions.

-You can then map custom parameters to custom dimensions in Google Analytics making it possible to see a custom breakdowns i.e. audience or placement performance.
+You can then map custom parameters to custom dimensions in Google Analytics making it possible to see custom breakdowns i.e. audience or placement performance.

 If you do decide to use the medium field for the audience value just make sure to adjust your default and/or custom channel groupings to be consistent with your measurement plan.

 Consequently, you need to look at what you want to track.
-The key is to not get buried in data but have a clear idea of what actionable data you want to look at.
+The key is to not get buried in data but to have a clear idea of what actionable data you want to look at.

 Naming Conventions